DependencyTrack/hyades/WTF.md

 use Java though.
 We are considering to use [Go](https://github.com/DependencyTrack/hyades/issues/253), and generally are open to any technology that makes sense.

+For the time being, new services make use of [Quarkus](https://quarkus.io/), which comes with the nice side effect that applications can be compiled to native binaries, using [GraalVM](https://www.graalvm.org/).

 ## Why not microservices?

 The proposed architecture is based on the rough idea of domain services for now.
 This keeps the number of independent